Kazhuu/movelister/README.md

 ## Dependencies

 It's necessary for the user to install LibreOffice 5 or newer and Python 3.x to be able to use the Movelister scripts.
+Movelister is tested to be working on both Linux and Windows.
 Python is typically automatically included in a LibreOffice installation on Windows but not always on Linux.
 If LibreOffice Python support is missing on Linux, you need install LibreOffice Python support packages separately.
 On Windows Python is located with regular installation.
 For instance `C:\Program Files\LibreOffice 5\program\python-core-3.5.0\bin\python.exe`.
 On Ubuntu install following packages to enable Python for LibreOffice:

 ```
 sudo apt install libreoffice-script-provider-python uno-libs3 python3-uno
 ```

 On Linux distros that has both Python 2 and 3 versions available and command `python` points to Python 2.
 Developers can change `python` commands to `python3` in this readme instead.